A Lesson to Learn: SL Green Realty Corp. (SLG)

 SLG’s Market Performance

-SLG stocks went down by -12.24% for the week, with a monthly drop of -9.65% and a quarterly performance of -10.65%, while its annual performance rate touched -45.09%.
-The volatility ratio for the week stands at 5.41% while the volatility levels for the past 30 days are set at 5.01% for SL Green Realty Corp..
-The simple moving average for the period of the last 20 days is -6.18% for SLG stocks with a simple moving average of -27.03% for the last 200 days.
+SLG stocks went up by 1.97% for the week, with a monthly drop of -4.87% and a quarterly performance of -5.60%, while its annual performance rate touched -43.08%.
+The volatility ratio for the week stands at 5.47% while the volatility levels for the past 30 days are set at 5.11% for SL Green Realty Corp..
+The simple moving average for the period of the last 20 days is -1.88% for SLG stocks with a simple moving average of -23.29% for the last 200 days.

 Analysts’ Opinion of SLG